tesseract-robotics/tesseract_docs/_source/planning/overview/tesseract_motion_planning_api_doc.rst

 The `ProcessPlanningServer` class is responsible for accepting `ProcessPlanningRequest` objects and returning the `ProcessPlanningFuture` objects.

-The typical workflow for creating a `ProcessPlanningServer` objcet and using it to solve a `ProcessPlanningRequest` is:
+The typical workflow for creating a `ProcessPlanningServer` object and using it to solve a `ProcessPlanningRequest` is:

 - Create a `ProcessPlanningServer` object: ::